 - 43.1 A list of recommended actions or penalties is in Appendix B. - The recommended actions or penalties are just those recommendations.
-It is important that the protest committee considers the offence in the context of all relevant factors. - 43.3 Use the recommended penalties as starting points and adjust accordingly for any aggravating or mitigating circumstances. - The following are some aggravating factors (the list is not exhaustive) which should lead the protest committee to take more severe action: - 43.4.1 repeat offences; - 43.4.2 discriminatory conduct (e.g. on grounds sex, race, disability, sexuality, age etc.); - 43.4.3 intentional damage to property; - 43.4.4 violence or aggression (whether actual or perceived by the victim); - 43.4.5 abuse of race officials or other volunteers; - 43.4.6 the competitor shows no remorse or perception that the misconduct was wrong; - 43.4.7 the misconduct is witnessed by a large number of people; or - 43.4.8 the sport/event has been brought into disrepute with the local community/wider public - The following are some mitigating factors (the list is not exhaustive) which should lead the protest committee to take less severe action: - 43.5.1 there is no evidence of prior misconduct and it is likely the competitor will not transgress again; - 43.5.2 the misconduct was reckless rather than intentional or wilful; - 43.5.3 non-malicious excess aggression arising from youth or inexperience of the sport; - 43.5.4 an isolated instance of knowingly breaking a rule without the intent to do so; - 43.5.5 the misconduct was not witnessed by a significant number of people; or - 43.5.6 the competitor shows genuine remorse for his actions.
+It is important that the protest committee considers the offence in the context of all relevant factors. - 43.3 Use the recommended penalties as starting points and adjust accordingly for any aggravating or mitigating circumstances.
+It is appropriate to explain to the competitor what factors the committee considers apply. - The following are aggravating factors (the list is not exhaustive) which should lead the protest committee to take more severe action: - 43.4.1 repeat offences; - 43.4.2 discriminatory conduct (e.g. on grounds sex, race, disability, sexuality, age etc.); - 43.4.3 intentional damage to property; - 43.4.4 violence or aggression (whether actual or perceived by the victim); - 43.4.5 abuse of race officials or other volunteers; - 43.4.6 the competitor shows no remorse or perception that the misconduct was wrong; - 43.4.7 the misconduct is witnessed by a large number of people; or - 43.4.8 the sport/event has been brought into disrepute with the local community/wider public - 43.5 The following are mitigating factors (the list is not exhaustive) which should lead the protest committee to take less severe action: - 43.5.1 there is no evidence of prior misconduct and it is likely the competitor will not transgress again; - 43.5.2 the misconduct was reckless rather than intentional or wilful; - 43.5.3 non-malicious excess aggression arising from youth or inexperience of the sport; - 43.5.4 an isolated instance of knowingly breaking a rule without the intent to do so; - 43.5.5 the misconduct was not witnessed by a significant number of people; or - 43.5.6 the competitor shows genuine remorse for his actions.